shikhar-iimc/cp-inclusivity-dashboard/README.md

 # Class Participation as a Site of Structural Exclusion — Survey Dashboard
-IDT: Inclusivity group project · Group 16, Section D · IIM Calcutta
+IDT: Inclusivity group project · Group 16, Section D

 Interactive dashboard of anonymous survey findings (N = 50) on how graded Class Participation is experienced.